by Hamish Hastie

 (Medical Xpress)—A lack of collaborative support for the mothers of children with autism reaching school age is causing them high levels of stress, according to a Curtin University study.

-The School of Occupational Therapy researchers gathered data through in-depth interviews with seven mothers of children with focusing on their experiences of managing their emotions as well as their family’s lives.
+The School of Occupational Therapy researchers gathered data through in-depth interviews with seven mothers of children with autism focusing on their experiences of managing their emotions as well as their family’s lives.

 The responses were then analysed using the phenomenological analysis method which looks at how people make sense of situations or events.